Autonomous Cave Surveying with an Aerial Robot: Introduction

-This work presents an extended version of prior work~\cite{Michael-RSS-19} introducing all contributions: \begin{enumerate} \item a method for real-time occupancy reconstruction from GMMs with LiDAR sensor observations, \item an information-theoretic exploration \rssfinal{system} that leverages the occupancy modeling technique, and \item evaluation of the exploration \rssfinal{system} in simulation and real-world experiments. \end{enumerate} This manuscript presents the following additional contributions: \begin{enumerate} \item an extension of the real-time occupancy reconstruction from GMMs that can accomodate limited field of view depth cameras, \item a motion planning framework that performs well for both LiDAR and limited field-of-view depth cameras, and \item extensive evaluation of the exploration system in simulation and on hardware in a cave. \end{enumerate} The paper is organized as follows:~\cref{sec:related_work} surveys related work, \cref{sec:method,,sec:mapping,,ssec:planning} describe the proposed methodology, \cref{sec:results} presents the experimental design and results, and \cref{sec:conclusion} concludes with a discussion of the limitations and future work.
+This work presents an extended version of prior work~\cite{Michael-RSS-19} introducing all contributions: \begin{enumerate} \item a method for real-time occupancy reconstruction from GMMs with LiDAR sensor observations, \item an information-theoretic exploration system that leverages the occupancy modeling technique, and \item evaluation of the exploration system in simulation and real-world experiments. \end{enumerate} This manuscript presents the following additional contributions: \begin{enumerate} \item an extension of the real-time occupancy reconstruction from GMMs that can accomodate limited field of view depth cameras, \item a motion planning framework that performs well for both LiDAR and limited field of view depth cameras, and \item extensive evaluation of the exploration system in simulation and on hardware in a show cave \footnote{A cave that has been made accessible to the public.} in Pennsylvania and a wild cave\footnote{Wild caves have not been altered to provide access to the public so they often present dangers.
+These dangers can be mitigated with special caving gear, knowledge, and experience.} in West Virginia. \end{enumerate} The paper is organized as follows:~\cref{sec:related_work} surveys related work, \cref{sec:method,,sec:mapping,,ssec:planning} describe the methodology, \cref{sec:results} presents the experimental design and results,~\cref{sec:discussion} details the limitations of the approach, and~\cref{sec:conclusion} concludes with a discussion of future work.